 - Maintenance of reliable information for evaluating managerial and organizational performance.

-The Assistant Vice President for Business and Finance is the University's Internal Control Officer.
+The Associate Vice President for Finance is the University's Internal Control Officer.
 The Internal Control Officer is responsible for coordinating the University's overall effort of evaluating, improving and reporting on internal controls.Areas

 Deans and area chief financial officers are responsible for internal control within their areas.Annual Risk Evaluation